anam-hossain/email-delivery/README.md

 ### Validation

-- Due to time constraint, api does not verify the senders are unique.
+- Api does not verify the senders are unique.
 For example, `to`, `cc` and `bcc` can have duplicate emails.
 - Total number of recipients (to, cc, bcc) are not being limited.
 SendGrid allows up to 1000 whereas Mailjet allows only 50.